flow123d/flow123d/doc/design/field_evaluate.md

 **EvalPoints**
 The class to store set of common local points.
 Two operations:
 1. Add a point set, return their indices in the table.
-Eliminate duplicate elements with prescribed tolerance.
+Eliminate duplicate points with prescribed tolerance.
     In fact, we probably need to use two distinguised methods:
 	`EvalSubset add_subset<dim>(Quadrature<dim> bulk_quadrature)`